Anamura/Anamura/README.md

 # 💻 Anna Muraveva

-🚀 Hello, I’m Python/Java Developer.
+🚀 Hello, I’m Python Developer.

 🏑  I’m looking to collaborate on project which makes working with tools more easier.